Essential norms of pointwise multipliers in the non-algebraic setting: One counter-example to the factorization problem

 (see \cite[Theorem~6]{Loz69}; cf. \cite[p.~185]{Ma89}).
 Using the language of the arithmetic of K{\" o}the spaces we can express this result in compact, but equivalent, form as

 From here, however, the short road leads to the much more general question if for a given pair of K{\" o}the spaces, say $X$ and $Y$, the following equality holds

-We will refer to this kind of question as the {\it factorization problem}.
+We will refer to this kind of question as the {\bf factorization problem}.

-It is not particularly difficult to find a pair of K{\" o}the sequence spaces for which the factorization problem has a negative solution.
-Exactly, let's take two K{\" o}the sequence spaces $X$ and $Y$ such that $X \neq Y$.
-Suppose $M(X,Y) = L_{\infty}(\Omega)$.
+\begin{remark} It is not particularly difficult to find a pair of K{\" o}the sequence spaces for which the factorization problem has a negative solution.
+For example, let $X$ and $Y$ be two K{\" o}the spaces such that $X \neq Y$, but $M(X,Y) = L_{\infty}(\Omega)$.
 Then

 that is, $X$ does not factorize through $Y$.
 As a more concrete illustration, take $1 < p < \infty$ and notice that

 This clearly means that $\ell_p$ does not factorize through $\ell_{p,\infty}$.
 On the other hand, using duality argument, we can also show that